 1. Shanghai, China

-The Longhua temple in Xuhui is a great spot to ring in the new year — literally: Buddhist monks ascend the temple’s famous pagoda and ring its bell to ward off evil spirits in the year ahead.
+The Longhua temple in Xuhui is a great place the celebrate the Chinese New Year.
+Buddhist monks visit the temple’s famous pagoda and ring its bell to keep off evil spirits in the year ahead.
+The world-famous lantern show at the Yu Garden bazaar is also worth a visit.
+You can witness enormous displays of different lanterns that hang above streets and plazas between January 1 to February 12.

 2. Singapore